ldecicco-USGS/owi-blog/content/fileOptions.md

 Read, write, and files size
 ---------------------------

-Using the “biggish” data frame, I’m going to write and read the files completely in memory to start.
+Using the "biggish" data frame, I'm going to write and read the files completely in memory to start.
 Because we are often shuffling files around (one person pushes up to an S3 bucket and another pulls them down for example), I also want to compare compressed files vs not compressed when possible.

 If you can read in all your data at once, read/write time and file size should be enough to help you choose your file format.
-There are many instances in our “biggish” data projects that we don’t always need nor want ALL the data ALL the time.
+There are many instances in our "biggish" data projects that we don't always need nor want ALL the data ALL the time.
 I will also compare how long it takes to pull a subset of the data by pulling out a date, numeric, and string, and then do some filtering.
-Some of the functions to read in data (`fst`, `fread`, `feather`) can read in specific columns without loading the whole file intially.
+Some of the functions to read in data (`fst`, `fread`, `feather`) can read in specific columns without loading the whole file initially.
 These functions will read and filter/summarize the data much quicker since less data is in memory from the start.
 The true database options (`sqlite`, `monetDB`) will rely on the databases to do the processing outside of R (so, they also will ultimately read in less data).

-First, I’ll show individually how to do each of these operations.
+First, I'll show individually how to do each of these operations.
 The end of this post will include a table summarizing all the information.
 It is generated using the `microbenchmark` package.

 RDS No Compression
 ------------------

-We’ll start with the basic R binary file, the “RDS” file. `saveRDS` has an argument “compress” that defaults to `TRUE`.
+We'll start with the basic R binary file, the "RDS" file. `saveRDS` has an argument "compress" that defaults to `TRUE`.
 Not compressing the files results in a bigger file size, but quicker read and write times.

 ``` r
 library(dplyr)